Long-term forcing of Sun's coronal field, open flux and cosmic ray modulation potential during grand minima, maxima and regular activity phases by the solar dynamo mechanism: Concluding Discussions

-We conclude that the solar dynamo generated grand minimum, maximum and regular activity show complex magnetic loops which are distinct and leave an imprint in the heliospheric parameters like OSF and the cosmic ray modulation potential.
+While explicit solar wind simulations are beyond the scope of this current paper, such fluctuations are reported in \citet{owens2017} where the authors reconstruct the solar wind for the past four centuries.
+In these reconstructions, the overall solar wind speed is indeed significantly reduced during grand minimum phases and is higher during the regular phases.
+In this context, we point out the study by \citet{Pinto2011ApJ} who explore the physics of direct coupling between the dynamo and the solar wind.
+Understanding the physics of this coupling is essential to causally connect dynamics from the solar interior to its atmosphere \citep{Perri2018,Perri2020JSWSC,Perri2021ApJ}.

+The source surface is expected to vary with solar activity levels.
+While a self-consistent treatment of this is only possible in dynamical models of coupled corona and interior, we have performed a few heuristic numerical experiments to study the impact of varying the local source surface in an ad hoc manner which indeed has an impact on the structuring of the corona and the resultant open flux and cosmic ray modulation potential.

+Cosmic ray flux is often used to reconstruct past solar activity.
+Reconstructions of past solar activity cycle based on cosmogenic isotope data encompass multiple occurrences of grand maxima, grand minima and regular activity phases \citep{Usoskin2007,Wu2018}.
+Variations present in the reconstructed data is suggestive of fluctuations in the solar forcing.
+During grand minima phases, there is an observed reduction in the dominant power and a shift to a lower cycle period.
+Our long-term dynamo simulations covering diverse phases of solar activity are in qualitative agreement with this; another study focusing on solar cycle dynamics during grand minima phases lends independent support to these results \citet{Saha2022}.

+In conclusion, based on a 6000 year kinematic dynamo simulation and potential field extrapolations of the coronal field forced by the dynamo generated magnetic fields, we find significant changes in the coronal structure and heliospheric forcing parameters such as the open flux and cosmic ray modulation potential during distinct phases of solar activity.
+Our findings are qualitatively consistent with long term reconstructions of solar open flux.
 Our study provides a theoretical basis for establishing causality between the solar dynamo mechanism and the long-term forcing of the state of the heliosphere.
+It also lays a firm foundation for reconstruction of long-term (millennial scale) solar activity based on cosmogenic isotopes.